jeffcarp/talks/talk-notes.md

 2. Fill in the implementation and explain what's happening
 3. Lather, rinse, repeat

+- Audience participation
-- In terms of audience participation, if you have a question, please ask it.
+  - If you have a question, please ask it.
-- I've budgeted time for both questions at the end and questions that might come up during the talk.
+  - If you have something helpful to add, please do so.
-- We can look at this talk like a pair-pair-pair-pair-pair programming session, so please don't hold back if you have something to say.
+  - Let's look at this talk as if it were a pair-pair-pair-pair-pair programming session

 - Let's get started
+- Did you hear a cat cafe is coming to SF?
+  - We all know herding cats is kind of like... herding cats
+  - Let's make a cat cafe management app
+- First, let's lay down this simple HTML page
+- Ask: "If you were to go to a cat cafe, what would you pay for admission?"
+  - Use answer for price

 ```html
 <!doctype html>